aparnac624/Triggers/README.md

 - `before_delete_teacher`: Prevents deletion of teachers with over 10 years of experience.
 - `after_delete_teacher`: Logs the deletion of a teacher.

-## Note : Have attached the screenshots of ouputs.
+## Note : Have attached the screenshots of outputs.